Some polyneuropathies affect primarily motor fibers. They include

 Whether tests for other causes are needed depends on history and physical examination findings.

-Treatment of polyneuropathy focuses on correcting the causes when possible; a causative drug or toxin can be eliminated, or a dietary deficiency corrected.
+Treatment of polyneuropathy focuses on correcting the causes when possible; a causative drug or toxin can be eliminated, or a dietary deficiency can be corrected.
 Although these actions may halt progression and lessen symptoms, recovery is slow and may be incomplete.

 For myelin dysfunction polyneuropathies, immune system–modifying treatments are usually used: